arunkumar1997/telegram-webm-bot/README.md

 npm install
 ```

-Use https://t.me/BotFather to create a bot and get the token
+Use https://t.me/BotFather to create a bot and get the token.

 ## Start the bot